-WebLitLegit is an interactive, teen-driven toolkit that empowers teens to discern health information “Truth versus Trash” on the Internet.
-During the workshop, teens learn how to recognize science-based information from opinion, identify credible sources, question why the information is being presented and analyze if it sounds too good to be true.
+WebLitLegit is an interactive toolkit that empowers older adults to discern health information “Truth versus Trash” on the Internet.
+During the workshop, older adults will learn how to recognize science-based information from opinion, identify credible sources, question why the information is being presented and analyze if it sounds too good to be true.

-The interactive workshop is easy to use in a variety of teen-friendly settings to improve teens’ e-health literacy enabling them to identify credible health information and make informed decisions about their health.
+The interactive workshop is easy to use in a variety of adult-friendly settings to improve e-health literacy enabling them to identify credible health information and make informed decisions about their health.

 What's The Purpose?